DevopsEngineerMuhammad/Kubernetes-8-Week-Learning-Journey/Week03/(5) Notes.md

 </p>

-## Note: After watching the video and going through these notes, you might still find some outdated content, particularly the commands related to Minikube installation.
-To avoid confusion, I have removed all troubleshooting steps and provided the updated content on my Hashnode profile and in the same GitHub repository.
-Please visit the links below for the most accurate information.
+## Note: After watching the video and reviewing these notes, you may still find some outdated content, especially with Minikube installation commands.
+If you have any confusion or questions, please refer to the updated content on my Hashnode profile and in the GitHub repository.
+The troubleshooting information has been removed, and the latest details are available in the links below.

 [Click here to read the blog on Hashnode](https://devopsengineermuhammad.hashnode.dev/week03-of-kubernetes-8-week-learning-journey)